Pakistan and Australia October – November 2025

 Took a walk and found a bit of the not so tidy Islamabad.
 One filthy stream, piles of rubbish and some deer!
 Blackbuck apparently…a whole herd of them in a wired enclosure.
 The weather today has been very pleasant..edging on 30c.
 Islamabad is at about 500m in altitude.

-Coming back from my walk around and fancying a drunk I found out via Google that you could get an alcoholic drink in smart hotels so suggested to Rupert we take a taxi to the Islamabad Marriot.
+Coming back from my walk around and fancying a drink I found out via Google that you could get an alcoholic drink in smart hotels so suggested to Rupert we take a taxi to the Islamabad Marriot.
 Instead Mani drove us , waited while we had our drinks in a bar in the hotel and then took us onwards to the Kabul restaurant where we had a good meal with Mani outside.

 Two of the others arrived late from Lahore after a 14hr drive from 100 miles away.
 The road blocks were everywhere and they had to back track many times and take to farm tracks etc. The protest has become quite violent.